 Phase II: Interview

-Considering the interview questions addressed potentially sensitive topics like mental health stressors, every participant was emailed a one-page mental health resource sheet so they could seek mental health guidance, if needed.
+Considering the interview questions addressed potentially sensitive topics like mental health stressors, and to minimize any unexpected risks of participation in accordance with approved IRB informed consent procedures for human subjects research, participants were emailed a one-page mental health resource sheet so they could seek mental health guidance, if needed.
 Each participant received a $50 electronic VISA gift card incentive via email for participating in the study.

 Phase III: Mixed-methods integration

-While we initially aimed to have 190 people complete the survey, we recognized the impact of many factors (i.e. COVID-19), and as an exploratory study with a monthlong window for surveying, we were able to have 64 completed surveys.
-Two respondents did not complete the survey and were excluded from analysis, leaving us with a sample size of 62.
+We initially aimed to have 190 people complete the survey; however, as an exploratory study with a month-long window for data collection amidst the COVID-19 pandemic, we received 64 completed surveys.
+Two respondents did not complete the survey and were excluded from the analysis, leaving us with a sample size of 62.

-In our sample, 58.1% of respondents had mild, moderate, or severe anxiety/depression, compared to 37.9% of the general population of Ohio adults (Kaiser Family Foundation, 2020).
+In our sample, 58.1% of respondents reported mild, moderate, or severe symptom-burden of anxiety or depression.
+Anxiety was suggested among 34% of the sample, which is higher than 19% among the U.S. general population (ADAA, 2022).
+Depression was suggested among 16% of respondents, compared to 8.4% of U.S. adults (NIMH, 2022).
 Participants accessed various mental health supports.
-For example.
-26.2% said they utilized in-person counseling or therapy, 21.3% used telecounseling, 29.5% used prayer or faith-based therapy, and 36.1% used alternative or body-based therapy.
-Over 66% of men had not accessed any mental health supports, though our data suggests that 37.5% of men experienced anxiety, 25% experienced depression, and 68.9% had anxiety/depression/stress interfere with life.
+For example, 26.2% utilized in-person counseling or therapy, 21.3% used telecounseling, 29.5% used prayer or faith-based therapy, and 36.1% used alternative or body-based therapy.
+Over 66% of men had not accessed any mental health support in the past year, though our data suggests that 37.5% of men experienced anxiety, 25% experienced depression, and 68.9% had anxiety/depression/stress interfere with life.

 Top systemic stressors impacting mental health included having too much to do and too little time, COVID-19, not having enough person-power, climate change, and social justice.
-When asked what their top need for stress management, mental health, and wellness, the four top needs included 1) time for work, family, and self, 2) money, 3) assistance/help/a partner, and 4) social networks/connection.
-The primary challenging to maintaining mental health and wellness included 1) financial worry/circumstances, 2) not enough free time for self/off-farm, 3) social connection/isolation, and 4) time pressure.
+Participants shared their greatest needs for stress management, mental health, and wellness, which included: 1) time for work, family, and self, 2) money, 3) assistance/help/a partner, and 4) social networks/connection.
+The primary challenges to maintaining positive mental health and wellness included: 1) financial worry/circumstances, 2) not enough free time for self/off-farm, 3) social connection/isolation, and 4) time pressure.
 Nearly 87% of women, 54.2% of men, and 100% of non-binary or transgender individuals said that social justice was a source of stress, while 40% of non-binary or transgender, 23.4% of women, and 60% of non-white participants reported discrimination as a source of stress.
-Survey results were used, in part, to inform in-depth interviews and will be used in outreach and engagement activity development in 2021-2022.
+Survey results were used to inform in-depth interviews along with outreach and engagement activity in Year 2 of the project.